 Now let’s talk about the crust.
 It is, like most things baked, a labor of love.
 I too have cheated by using a food processor, but if you are planning on filling your pie with such beautiful ingredients, you might as well do it right.

 There are a few things that make the perfect pie crust.
 First is a pastry cutter.
 I have gone through many of these things, but this one is my favorite.
 It is sturdy and will not break or bend when you are cutting through cold butter.
-It is called Oxo Good Grips Pastry Blender.
-I purchased mine at Sur La Table.
+It is called Oxo Good Grips Pastry Blender (aff link).

-You want your butter to be right out of the refrigerator cold.
+Lastly, you want your butter to be right out of the refrigerator cold.
 Also, when you are working your dough, don’t be alarmed by the little pieces of butter that remain.
 Those little pieces of gold will melt while baking creating air pockets making your dough extremely flaky!
+Cheers to the perfect pie crust and an unbelievable summer Quadruple Berry Pie!

 - 2 1/2 cups flour